 Determine how salvaged items will be removed and whether they will be reused, donated or sold.

-Contact salvage companies and non-profit organizations that purchase or accept donated
+Contact salvage companies and non-profit organizations that purchase

 Inform the demolition crew of salvage procedures and expectations.

 Select a Salvage Company

 When choosing a salvage company, be sure to ask the following questions.

 Will you pick up the materials at the job site?